czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 This statement really resonated with me.
 Because similar to the burger story your content needs a starving crowd.
 You need to find an audience so desperate to consume your content because it solves their problem.

-### **2.Company research**
+### **2. Company research**

-It is useful to know some background information about the company you are writing for to understand how to write in the company’s voice.
+It is useful to know some background information about the company you are writing for so as to understand how to write in the company’s voice.

 Things to think about are: